-THE affect is a tumour possessing the womb, accomis panied with unnatural heat, by obstructions, and gathering together corrupt blood: for if the blood that comes to the womb go out of the vessels into its substance, and grow hot and putrify, it causeth inflammas tion, either all over, or in part, before or behind, above or below.
-This happens also by the suppression of the menstrues, repellation of the whole body, immoderate copulation, often handling of the genitals, difficult childbirth, vehement agitations of the body, or by falls or blows.
-The signs of this inflamation are a tumour, with heats and pains in the region of the womb, with stretching and heaviness in the privities, also pains in the head and stomach, with vomiting, coldness of the knees, convulsions of the neck, trembling of the heart, and sometimes straitness of breath, by reason of the heat which is communicated to the diaphragma or midriff, and the breasts, sympathizing with the womb, are pained and swelled: but more particularly if the the forepart of the matrix be inflamed, the privities are grieved, and the urine flows forth with difficulty.
+This effect is a tumour possessing the worth, accompanied with unnatural heat, by obstructions and gathering together corrupt blood : for if the blood that comes to the worth go out of the vessels into its substance, and grow host and putrify, it causeth inflammation, either all over, or in part, before or behind, above or below.
+This happens also by the auppression of the menatures, repletion of the whole body, immoderate conulation, often handling of the genitals, difficult childbirth, vehement agitations of the body, or by falls or blows.
+The signs of this infiammation are a tumour, with heats and pains in the region of the womb, with stretching and heaviness in the privities, also pains in the head and stomach, with vomiting, coldness of the knees, convulsions of the neck, trembling of the heart, and sometimes straitness of breath, by reason of the heat which is communicated to the diaphragma or midriff, and the breasts, sympathising with the womb, are pained and swelled : but more particularly if the forepart of the matrix be inflamed, the privities are grieved, and the urine flows forth with difficulty.
 If it be behind, the loins and back suffer, and the belly is bound.
 If the inflammation be in the bottom of the womb, the pain is toward the navel.
 If the neck of the womb be affected, the midwife putting up her finger may feel the mouth of it retracted and closed up with a hardness about it.
-As to the prognostics of it, all inflammations of the womb are dangerous, and sometimes deadly if it be all over the womb.
-If the woman be with child, she rarely escapes, but abortion follows, and the mother dies.
+As to the prognostics of it, all inflammations of the womb are dangerous and sometimes deadly if it he all over the womb.
+If the woman be with child, she rarely escapes, but abortion follows, and the mother dies,